gmetais/gmetais.github.io/_posts/2014-11-18-untangle_the_js_spaghetti_code.markdown

 ![YellowLabTools timeline screenshot](/assets/YLTtimeline1.jpg)

 This timeline shows the loading of the page.
-Each bar represents a bunch of Javascript interactions with the DOM.
+Each bar represents a bunch of JavaScript interactions with the DOM.

 The page loaded in 4,932ms, but it looks like JavaScript took half of this time!
 Don’t worry, there aren't 2.5 seconds of JS execution when you load www.aol.com on a real browser.
 It's 3 or 4 times faster.
 Spying some JavaScript with some more JavaScript necessarily slows down the execution.